-Film News - Jobs / Internships / Volunteering / Footage Wanted, Competitions & other opportunities!
+Film News - Jobs / Internships / Volunteering / Footage Wanted, Competitions, Training, Events & other opportunities!

 Please see below various opportunities, submitted by members and subscribers, or gleaned from other sources.
 Some are paid positions, some are voluntary.
 If you're a newcomer, we suggest that you get as much experience as you can, so offering your services for free when an opportunity arises will most-likely be worth it in the longterm, both on your CV, in the gaining of skills and the all importance of meeting/building relationships with people working in the industry.
 Entering competitions is highly recommened too.
 You may win, but even if you don't there's the exposure gained!